-The Planning placement occurs in the first term of Year 2.
+The Planning placement occurs in the third trimester of Year 1.
 The focus for this placement is the planning stage of the OT process and students will also continue to develop their assessment skills.
-The placement is part time (3.5 days) over seven weeks, Students are expected to complete approximately 210 hours of assessed placement, this also includes allowance for a half day study each week of no more than 4 hours.
+The placement is full time over six weeks, Students are expected to complete approximately 225 hours of assessed placement, this also includes allowance for a half day study each week of no more than 4 hours.
 The placement occurs in Level 4 and 20 academic credits are attributable.